Pitt–Hopkins syndrome: Differential diagnosis

-PTHS is symptomatically similar to Angelman syndrome, Rett syndrome and Mowat–Wilson syndrome.
+PTHS is symptomatically similar to Angelman syndrome, Rett syndrome, Skraban–Deardorff syndrome and Mowat–Wilson syndrome.

 Angelman syndrome most closely resembles PTHS.
 Both have absent speech and a "happy" disposition.
 Of the differentials, Rett syndrome is the least close to PTHS.
 This syndrome is seen as a progressive encephalopathy.
 Both Angelman syndrome and Rett syndrome lack the distinctive facial features of PTHS.
 Mowat–Wilson syndrome is seen in early infancy and is characterized by distinctive facial abnormalities.

 Treatment

-Currently there is no specific treatment for this condition.
+There is no specific treatment for this condition.
 It is based on symptomatology.
 Since there is a lack of treatment, people with PTHS use behavioral and training approaches.
+Comorbidities may also be treated.

+Care from a medical team including neurologists, ophthalmologists, pulmonologists, and gastroenterologists may be utilized.

 Recommendations for developmental delay and intellectual disability in the U.S. (may differ depending on country):